Written by: Orsolya Bartalis

 There will also be an additional customs form that you will need to complete on arrival to Cuba.
 Again, this is handed out on the plane, but you must have it to exit the airport.

-Also, here are some travel hacks that may help you save big money on your flights!
+Also, here are great travel hacks to help you save big money on flights!

 On the Ground in Cuba